juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Material/Material.md

 Important and/or unique items within your world, worthy of mention can be stored here.
 ## Resources
 Information about iron, coal, wood, or your fantasy unobtainium of choice can be stored here.
-## Climate
-Information about climate and weather patterns can be stored here.
 # Table of Contents
 %% Begin Waypoint %%
 - **[[Afflictions]]**